Allen0524/CathayTHP/README.md

 The server PORT is 3020.
 You can easily change the PORT number and the file is located at src/APIserver/json-server.json.

-You must use two terminal:
+You must use two terminals:

 ### `One`